Irish deputy leader urges Israel ‘to show humanity’ and allow more aid into Gaza

 The International Court of Justice (ICJ) issued two new so-called provisional measures as part of a case brought by South Africa accusing Israel of genocide.

-Ireland’s premier Leo Varadkar said Israel “must immediately comply” with the ICJ provisional measures.
+Ireland’s premier Leo Varadkar said Israel “must immediately comply” with the ICJ provisional measures while the country’s president said the order would ensure the provision of urgently needed basic services.

+President Michael D Higgins said: “It is now not morally acceptable that a single voice would be silent in the European Union or international community, all countries must do all that they can to ensure the immediate delivery of aid, a ceasefire and the release of all hostages in line with this week’s UN Security Council resolution.”

-Mr Martin said: “Fundamentally, it’s about trucks getting in over the borders and the land crossings.
+Speaking on Thursday, Mr Martin said the measures are about “trucks getting in over the borders and the land crossings”.

 “Nothing can get away from the fact that what would really have an immediate impact is really a proper flow of aid through the land routes.